 Continental and Virgin Atlantic, two carriers with a lot to lose if the sweeping alliance between American and British Airways goes forward, spoke out against the deal yesterday and took steps to try to stop it.
 A Continental delegation headed by Chief Executive Gordon Bethune visited DOT Secretary Federico Pena with a list of conditions the carrier believes must be imposed to protect its ability to compete in critical international markets.
 Unlike other American rivals, such as United, ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Continental, Virgin Atlantic Lash Out At BA-American Alliance".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Continental, Virgin Atlantic Lash Out At BA-American Alliance".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.